 COVID-19 Vaccine Booster Dose

-Booster doses of Pfizer, Moderna, and J&J COVID-19 vaccines are available for eligible people in Rhode Island.
+Booster doses of Pfizer, Moderna, and J&J COVID-19 vaccines are available for anyone 16+ in Rhode Island.

 Who can get booster doses?

-According to the Rhode Island Department of Health, Rhode Island has high community transmission of COVID-19 and we are seeing more and more cases.
-As the winter approaches and we move indoors, most people age 18 to 64 will be at a higher risk for exposure to COVID-19 and will fall into this category (Anyone age 18 or older who works or lives in high-risk settings).
-Therefore, anyone 18+ is eligible to receive a booster shot.
+According to the Rhode Island Department of Health, Rhode Island has high community transmission of COVID-19 and we are seeing an increase of cases.
+As the winter approaches and we move indoors most people will be at a higher risk for exposure to COVID-19.

 When can I get a booster?